Improve Your Google Shopping Ranking

 The weight of each ranking is high on the desktop browser but increases multi-fold on mobile devices because Google only shows three ads, and makes the ranking of each product or ad pop even more prominently.
 Therefore, securing a spot in the top three mobile ads means you will rank in the top 5 on desktop and this inevitably will lead to more leads and a higher conversion rate.

-Why do eCommerce businesses need to focus on Google Shopping ranking?
+Why do you need to focus on Google Shopping ranking?

 It’s natural human behavior to assign more credibility to something that’s ranked highly and by many people.
 Therefore, rankings and ratings play an important role in building the credibility of a business from scratch or reinforcing it for repeat visitors.